buehlmannpa/application-digitalocean-chaosmonkey/README.md

 <a name="deploy-cm"></a>

 ### Deploy the ChaosMonkey
-To deploy the chaosmonkey, please use the followinf terraform module. [terraform-digitalocean-chaosmonkey](https://github.com/buehlmannpa/terraform-digitalocean-chaosmonkey)
+To deploy the chaosmonkey, please use the following terraform module. [terraform-digitalocean-chaosmonkey](https://github.com/buehlmannpa/terraform-digitalocean-chaosmonkey)

 <a name="config-options"></a>